aetoray/AutoBSC-Fa/README.md

 3. Open the stream page on https://event.supercell.com/brawlstars/

-4. If "AutoBSC loaded" is shown in the event logs, then it's working.
+4. If "AutoBSC++ loaded" is shown in the event logs, then it's working.
 Now you can just leave the tab open and let it do the work for you.

 ## Differences from AutoBSC
-This project is based on [AutoBSC]((https://github.com/CatMe0w/AutoBSC), but has many differences from it
+This project is based on [AutoBSC](https://github.com/CatMe0w/AutoBSC), but has many differences from it

 - AutoBSC++ has an overlay showing data and allowing you to quickly configure the script
 - Quizzes are always answered correctly